jrgerber/smbios-lib/README.md

 * [Examples](#examples)

 ## General info
-This project reads raw SMBIOS data from either a device or file.
+This project reads raw [SMBIOS](https://en.wikipedia.org/wiki/BIOS) data from either a device or file and provides the data as an API.

 ### Supports
 * [DMTF System Management BIOS (SMBIOS) Reference